Healthy Research Program

-The Healthy Research Program funds innovative and collaborative research that has the potential to influence health promotion policy and practice and build research capacity within WA.
-Our funding is prioritised to the health issues and population groups outlined in our Strategic Plan, Active Healthy People: 2018-2023.
+Health Promotion Research funds innovative and collaborative research that builds the evidence base and builds research capacity through fellowships and scholarships.
+Our funding is prioritised to the health areas and population groups outlined in our Strategic Plan 2024-2029 Creating a healthier Western Australia together.

-Healthy Research Program categories
+Health Promotion Research categories

 Visiting Fellow grants are for organisations wishing to bring a leading expert in health promotion research or practice to WA for up to three months.
 The primary focus of the Fellows visit should be to work closely with key health promotion teams to support and inform their work, and to increase the skills and expertise for delivering evidence-based health promotion across WA.